natefaubion/purescript-tidy/README.md

 ## Usage

-You can use `purs-tidy` to format files via STDIN / STDOUT or by modifying files in place:
+You can use `purs-tidy` to format files in place or via STDIN / STDOUT (which is useful for editor integration):

 ```sh
 # Formatting a collection of files in place: